 Design and features

-On the sides you get your USB 3.0 ports, alongside HDMI and Ethernet.
+On the sides, you get your USB 3.0 ports, alongside HDMI and Ethernet.
 One of the things that really stood out to us was the hinge of the MSI GE72’s lid; the hinge is pretty strong feeling, making it easier to adjust and keep at a specific angle.
-A lot of the best gaming laptops are so because of all that heavy hardware they’re loaded with, making them bloated and garish but we’re pleased with how the MSI GE72 is way slimmer and more discreet despite being on par with the best gaming laptops out there.
+A lot of the best gaming laptops are so because of all that heavy hardware they’re loaded with, making them bloated and garnish but we’re pleased with how the MSI GE72 is way slimmer and more discreet despite being on par with the best gaming laptops out there.

-The steel series keyboard is an absolute delight that any gamer would be pleased with; it feel just great to use and the RGB lighting makes it all the better, we had a lot of fun setting the lights to various color schemes and patterns and can see why it’s such a joy to have these.
+The steel series keyboard is an absolute delight that any gamer would be pleased with; it feels just great to use and the RGB lighting makes it all the better, we had a lot of fun setting the lights to various color schemes and patterns and can see why it’s such a joy to have these.
 The only reservation we have here is that the ASDW keys tend to heat up after a bit of use; this happens because of some internal component directly under the keys and is nothing to be worried about but after spending so much money on this laptop, anyone would be worried.

 On the highest settings, the power ceiling of the GTX 960m is reached and your frame rates can go down to 35 but with medium settings, you can achieve 60 FPS on this laptop.
 The user experience is great, just what you’d expect from MSI.
 One can always remove the back panel to upgrade hardware and reap even greater performance from the MSI GE72 but unfortunately, there’s a warranty seal on the back which doesn’t allow you to make any such upgrades for two whole years.
-That aside, if you have the budget for it, the MSI GE72 is a no brainer over many other gaming laptops out there within the same price bracket.
+That aside, if you have the budget for it, the MSI GE72 is a no-brainer over many other gaming laptops out there within the same price bracket.

-The Alienware AW15R2-6161SLV is a gaming laptop that’s built to perform on par with many desktop rigs despite being a portable 15 inch machine, we really can’t find much to complain about with this gaming machine.
+The Alienware AW15R2-6161SLV is a gaming laptop that’s built to perform on par with many desktop rigs despite being a portable 15-inch machine, we really can’t find much to complain about with this gaming machine.

 - Aesthetically pleasing design